antriver/brainpopmoodle/README.md

-brainpopmoodle
+mod_brainpop
 ==============

-Forked from the URL module, this module (plug-in) allows teachers to put links to BrainPOP videos in their courses.
+A Moodle resource which links to videos on https://www.brainpop.com and automatically logs the user in so they can view it.

 Requires a BrainPOP account to be useful.